How to sabotage an organization is a different title but… Today we’re going to twist things around.

 Nothing is really “irrelevant”

 5 – “Haggle over precise wordings of communications, minutes, resolutions.”

-As I said, terminology and wording are important.
+As I said, terminology and wording are important – that’s how you improve team communication.
 Some may argue that only some technical or academic documents need an extremely high level of precision, and that anything else is fine as long as it’s well formulated and understandable.

 Well, that is a lie – and in addition, you can’t pass for someone that uses lame terms.

 You are the leader, your priority in language is using proper, technical, important terms, and if your team doesn’t fully understand you, well they can figure it out by themselves later, what’s key is that you underline your higher status by sounding important.